 More complex loans may be, well, more complex: Are you looking for a secured loan or do you have a cosigner?
 These kinds of loans may not be as easy to process for online lenders as unsecured personal loans, so it’s good to know what is involved ahead of time.

 Limited loan sizes: If you’re looking for just a short-term loan to get you through the month, an online loan may not help.
 Typically, it’s hard to find loans under $500, and when you do, the interest rates are quite high.
 Similarly, if you want to borrow large amounts of money, you may find few online lenders who offer what you’re looking for.

 Trust, but verify: There are plenty of reputable online lenders out there whose interest rates and fees are reasonable.
-Beware lenders, though, that say they won’t check your credit.
+Beware of lenders, though, that say they won’t check your credit.
 You could be looking at paying annual percentage rates pushing 300 percent or even higher.